mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ## [Reusing Power System Model](@id ACReusingPowerSystemModelManual)
+In essence, the power system model's reusability entails that once a user creates a `PowerSystem` composite type, they can share it across various functions without the necessity of recreating the type from scratch.

+---

+##### Reusability for Diverse Methods
 The initial application of the reusable `PowerSystem` type is simple: it can be shared among various methods, which can yield benefits.
 For example, the Gauss-Seidel method is commonly used for a speedy approximate solution, whereas the Newton-Raphson method is typically utilized for the precise final solution.
 Thus, we can execute the Gauss-Seidel method for a limited number of iterations, as exemplified below:
 ```@example ReusingPowerSystemType
 using JuliaGrid # hide